Hug-hes/AnalyseTCR/README.md

 Step 1.
 Install R and R Studio by following the prompts at the following websites

-Reccomended to use an older version of R (say December 2018) as some R packages are not compliant with newer versions of R: https://cran.r-project.org/bin/windows/base/old/
+Recommended to use an older version of R (say December 2018) as some R packages are not compliant with newer versions of R: https://cran.r-project.org/bin/windows/base/old/

 Windows - https://cran.r-project.org/bin/windows/base/